TABLE OF CONTENT

 Using a mix of ray tracing and rasterization allows animators to tap into the unique advantages of each approach.
 Rasterization is perfect for handling most of the frame rendering, ensuring animations run smoothly.
 Meanwhile, ray tracing is selectively applied to enhance specific elements like lighting, reflections, and shadows, delivering a more lifelike result.

-Rendering Element Method Used Benefit
+Scene Element Rendering Method Reason / Benefit

-Base Geometry Rasterization Real-time rendering with efficiency
+Base Geometry Rasterization Real-time rendering with high efficiency

 Reflective Surfaces Ray Tracing Accurate, realistic reflections

-Environmental Effects Mixed Balances quality and performance
+Environmental Effects Mixed Balances visual quality and performance

 Shadow Details Ray Tracing Precise, natural-looking shadows